UART Serial Interface

 What is the difference between UART, I2C, and SPI?

-UART is asynchronous and point-to-point (one-to-one), requiring only two data wires without a clock line.
-I2C is synchronous and supports multiple devices on a bus with just two wires (SDA/SCL) but is generally slower.
-SPI is synchronous and the fastest of the three, but requires more wires (clock, data in, data out, and chip select) for each device.
+UART is asynchronous and point-to-point (one-to-one), needing just two wires without a clock.
+I2C is synchronous, handles multiple devices on a two-wire bus (SDA/SCL), but it's slower overall.
+SPI is synchronous too and the fastest, but it needs more wires (clock, data in, data out, chip select) per device.

 What happens if the baud rates are mismatched?

-If the transmitter and receiver operate at different baud rates, the timing for sampling bits will drift.
-This results in "garbage" characters or framing errors, where the receiver misinterprets data bits as start or stop bits.
-Communication will fail entirely until rates are matched.
+If the transmitter and receiver baud rates don't match, bit sampling timing drifts.
+That leads to "garbage" characters or framing errors, where data bits get mistaken for start or stop bits.
+Communication breaks down completely until the rates line up.

 How long can UART cables be in an industrial setting?

-Standard TTL UART is designed for short distances, typically between chips on the same PCB or short interconnects (under 30cm).
-For longer runs across an AGV chassis or factory floor, you must convert the signal to RS-232 (up to 15m) or RS-485 (up to 1200m) to combat noise and voltage drop.
+Standard TTL UART works best for short runs, like between chips on the same board or quick interconnects (under 30cm).
+For longer distances across an AGV or factory floor, convert to RS-232 (up to 15m) or RS-485 (up to 1200m) to fight noise and voltage drop.

 What is Hardware Flow Control (RTS/CTS)?

-RTS (Request to Send) and CTS (Clear to Send) are extra wires used to prevent buffer overflows.
-Before sending data, a device asserts RTS, and waits for the receiver to assert CTS.
-This is critical in high-reliability AGV systems where processing delays might occur.
+RTS (Request to Send) and CTS (Clear to Send) are extra lines to avoid buffer overflows.
+The sender raises RTS first and waits for CTS from the receiver.
+This is vital in reliable AGV systems where delays can happen.

 Can I connect a 5V sensor to a 3.3V Microcontroller UART?

-Generally, no. Connecting a 5V TX line to a 3.3V non-tolerant RX pin can permanently damage the microcontroller.
-You must use a logic level converter or a voltage divider circuit to safely step down the voltage signals.
+Usually, no. Hooking a 5V TX to a 3.3V RX pin that can't handle it will fry the microcontroller.
+Use a logic level converter or voltage divider to step down safely.

 What is the "framing error" often seen in diagnostics?